Problems

 Detecting problems from a file

-Mint currently supports three different file formats for generating problems:
+RWX currently supports three different file formats for generating problems:

-• Mint Problem JSON
+• RWX Problem JSON

 • GitHub Annotations JSON